Varsity 8 Wins Gold, JV8 Wins Silver Against Top Competition

 Eric Carcich enters his seventh season as head coach of the women's rowing team at George Washington University in 2015-16.

-In 2015, Carcich led the Varsity 8 to a perfect 4-0 record against teams from Power 5 conferences with victories over Colorado, North Carolina, Purdue and Kansas State.
-From 2013-15, the Colonials' top boat has a combined 10-1 record against such teams.
+Over the past three seasons, Carcich has led the Varsity 8 to a perfect 4-0 record against teams from Power 5 conferences with victories over North Carolina (2015), Purdue, Kansas State and Colorado (2013).

 In 2014, Carcich led two of his boats to the medal stand at the 2014 Atlantic 10 Championship en route to a fifth-place finish.
 The Colonials' Varsity 4 earned a bronze medal and the 3V8 earned silver as all of GW's entries advanced to the Grand Finals at the event.
 Three rower earned Atlantic 10 All-Conference honors as senior Bethany Grim earned First Team honors and seniors Sarah Pickus and Megan Culberson were named to the Second Team.